MIT-CAVE/cave_app/cave_api/docs/common_keys/props.md

 Allows end users to select options from a set.
 This `type` requires an array of dictionary objects for its [`value`](#value) key and a `variant` must be specified.
 #### Variants:
 >`'checkbox'`: Allows the user to select one or more items from a set of checkboxes.<br>
+`'combobox'`: A dropdown with a search bar that allows users to filter options when typing.
+The options become visible as the user interacts with the element.<br>
 `'dropdown'`: Allows a compact way to display multiple options.
 The options appear upon interaction with an element (such as an icon or button) or when the user performs a specific action.<br>
 `'radio'`: Allows the user to select one option from a set of mutually exclusive options.<br><br>
 Since multiple selection is possible in the `'checkbox'` variant, one or more options in [`value`](#value) can be specified as a [`custom_option_*`](#custom_option_) key or [`custom_option_*`](#custom_option_) key array, respectively, while in the `dropdown` and `radio` variants, only one option is allowed to be present.